kubernetes/website/docs/tasks/debug-application-cluster/local-debugging.md

 {% capture whatsnext %}

-If you're interested in a hands-on tutorial, check out [this tutorial](https://cloud.google.com/community/tutorials/developing-services-with-k8s) that walks through locally developing the Guestbook application on Google Container Engine.
+If you're interested in a hands-on tutorial, check out [this tutorial](https://cloud.google.com/community/tutorials/developing-services-with-k8s) that walks through locally developing the Guestbook application on Google Kubernetes Engine.

 Telepresence has [numerous proxying options](https://www.telepresence.io/reference/methods), depending on your situation.